 The normal blood vessel

-Blood clots always start small, and once they develop, they initiate a chain reaction that promotes a more extensive clot.
-The good thing is that the body can do fibrinolysis, a built-in mechanism to dissolve clots.
+Blood clots start small, and once they develop, they initiate a chain reaction that promotes a more extensive clot.
+The good news is that the body can dissolve clots through fibrinolysis, a built-in mechanism.

 13 ways Spike Proteins cause disease